b0bh00d/Hg-Suite/README.md

 > The following entries are pending in the "default" staging area:<br>
 > !
 Purge.bat (&)<br>
-> The following entries are pending in the "Xpermiment" staging area:<br>
+> The following entries are pending in the "Xperiment" staging area:<br>
 > &plus; test.h (&)<br>
 > &plus; test.cpp (&)

-A situation can arise where a staged reference loses the linkage with its source file state.
-This happens when the source file for a staged reference has its state reset.
+A situation can arise where a staged **reference** loses the linkage with its source file state.
+This happens when the source file for a staged **reference** has its state reset.
 In these situations, the reference becomes an "orphan".
 Such abberations in a staging area are automatically (and silently) purged by the `staged` command when detected.